 4. Describe the article in your own words, include key points,

 This list contains concise definitions of terms used in systematic or literature reviews.

 Scholarly peer review or refereeing is the process of subjecting an author's scholarly work, research, or ideas to the scrutiny of experts in the same field, before a paper describing this work is published in a journal or as a book.

-The peer review helps the publisher (that is, the editor-in-chief or the editorial board) decide whether the work should be accepted, considered acceptable with revisions, or rejected.
+Peer review helps the publisher (that is, the editor-in-chief or the editorial board) decide whether the work should be accepted, considered acceptable with revisions, or rejected.
 Peer review requires a community of experts in a given (and often narrowly defined) field, who are qualified and able to perform reasonably impartial review.

 Traditionally, peer reviewers have been anonymous, but there is currently a significant amount of open peer review, where the comments are visible to readers, generally with the identities of the peer reviewers disclosed as well.

 -- may be found in journals, magazines, newspapers